 The Annual Meeting Agenda has a fixed schedule to allow flexibility when moving between sessions.
 It is important that you strictly adhere to the times outlined in the program.
-Equipment will be available for PowerPoint presentations, necessitating that you pre-load your presentation in the Speaker Ready Room at least one hour before the start of your session.
 Please note that you will need to use PowerPoint for your presentation.
-Files need to be in a PC-compatible format which allows them to run on either a PC or a Macintosh computer.
+Files need to be in a PC-compatible format which allows them to run on a PC.
 Due to CME credit requirements, company names, company acknowledgements, and company logos are not permitted anywhere in the slide presentations.
-In addition all oral presenters are required to submit a disclosure form as well as include a disclosure slide in their presentation.
+In addition, all oral presenters are required to submit a disclosure form as well as include a disclosure slide in their presentation.

 The following should help you in your presentation preparation:

 - Prepare your slides to communicate ideas, not details.
 If someone wants details, let him or her ask you in the discussion period.

 - Put the minimum amount of information on the slide that is necessary to communicate your idea.
 After drafting the slide, see what can be left out while still communicating the essential idea.
 Revise your draft in order to reduce the material to a minimum.

 - Graphical presentation of data often communicates an idea more quickly than tabular presentation of the same data.
 Photographs may also be effective, but avoid pictures of animals.

 - A table in a published article is much too detailed for a slide presentation.
 Take the time to think through what conclusion you want to present from the table and use the least amount of material you can to communicate that idea.
 In general, a table on a slide should contain no more than three columns and no more than four rows.